 Since your blood is used within every rhyme

-Ever thine, ever mine you’ll be for all of time," He read.
+Ever thine, ever mine you’ll be for all time.”

-“Well, how do you like it?” he asked, folding the paper up into a tinier square, "that last part is Beethoven.
-'Ever thine, ever mine,' of course I added my own flare at the end."
+“Well, how do you like it?” he asked.
+“That last part is Beethoven, but I added my own flare.”

-I did not speak.
-I breathlessly watched him as he walked away with it and returned with a wooden heart identical to the one I saw on his desk earlier.
-He pulled it in half and enclosed the poem within it again.
+When I did not answer, he walked away and returned with a wooden heart identical to the one I had seen on his desk.
+He opened it and put the poem within.

 “What are you going to do with me?”
-I said.
+I asked.

-“My dearest love, you worry too much," He set the heart aside and took up a cloth in his paw.
+“My dearest love, you worry too much.”
+He set the heart aside and took up a cloth.

-“How could you do this to me?
-I loved you!"
-I said.
+“How could you do this?
+I trusted you.
+I loved you!”

-“It is the ones we love the most who prove to be the most cruel," He said and placed the cloth over my mouth and nose so I was unable to breathe.
-I struggled against his grip until the light began to fade and the world once again became dark and silent.
+“It is the ones we love the most who prove to be the most cruel,” he said, placing the cloth over my mouth and nose.
+I struggled against his grip until the world darkened.

-I awoke again to a darkness but there was a new light in the distance to break it.
-It didn't flicker like lantern light, it was steady and soft.
-As soon as I could make out the tree branches bending over me I knew it was the moon.
-I thought had somehow escaped the Valeureuse, but I noticed the large gathering of ants scurrying away from me and I knew that I hadn’t escaped, I had been disposed of.
-I laid in the dirt for a moment looking at the trees stare back at me with weary curiosity.
+I awoke again to a soft glow in the distance.
+As soon as I could make out the tree branches bending over me, I knew it was the moon.
+I thought I had somehow escaped the Valeureuse, but when I noticed the crowd of ants scurrying away, I knew I hadn’t escaped – I had been disposed of.

 My head ached, my chest was numb.
 I let my fingers wander over my torso before I let my eyes.
-I felt my shirt cut open, soaked with blood.
-My ribs were put back into place and either side of my body was tied together with thick stitches.
-It was a job poorly done, for I could feel wind blowing through me and my fingers were able to venture beyond the skin's surface.
-They brushed up upon a piece of cold wood right where my heart should have been.
+My shirt was cut open and soaked with blood.
+My ribs had been put back into place, my body stitched together.
+It was a job poorly done; I could feel the wind blowing through me.
+My fingers brushed up against a piece of wood where my heart should have been.
 I remembered the wooden heart on the desk and the poem he put into it.
 The poem now lived inside me.
 Not only did it haunt my thoughts, but my veins as well.
-I could feel it poisoning the still blood within them, sitting inside its makeshift heart.
+I could feel it poisoning my still blood.

-I stand here now staring at the shiny copper doorknob on the side of a grand, fallen down tree.
-My chest is leaking red onto the dead leaves between my feet, but I cannot feel a thing.
-I reach for the door knob and pull the door open to a hallway so familiar.
-It's dark now, the lanterns have long been blown out.
-I can hear the ants running along the walls and I picture them carrying my limp body through the woods..
-They, the fox's slaves, unknowing yet so willing.
+So here I stand, staring at the shiny copper doorknob in the grand, toppled tree.
+My chest leaks red onto the leaves at my feet, but I can’t feel a thing.
+Stepping into the dark hallway, I sense the ants running along the walls.
+I picture them carrying my limp body through the woods and shudder.

-“You’re back from the dead, I see,” he says and closes the book he is reading.
-He sets it down beside the poem book on the desk, separating it from the pen sitting in its inkwell.
+“You’re back from the dead, I see,” he says, closing the book he is reading.

-“You didn’t kill me,” I say from the doorway.
+“You didn’t kill me,” I reply from the doorway.

-“You know why I have returned.
+“You know why.
 I want my heart back.”

 “You can’t have it.”

-“I will kill you if I have to!"
-I say through clenched teeth.
-He looks me up and down with a curious eye.
+“I will kill you if I have to,” I say through clenched teeth.
+He frowns.

 “I am no monster,” I say.